nicolelaitc/AKB48WorldCalc/README.md

 MIT

 ## Credit
-I made it alone (with the help ofg ChatGPT)
+I made it alone (with the help of ChatGPT)
 ### Inspiration
-https://fgosim.github.io/Material/ -> It is a really great calculator-type of things for mobile app
+https://fgosim.github.io/Material/ -> It is a really great calculator-type of things for mobile game